 This innovation makes it possible to quickly change the shooting angle from above-water to underwater and vice versa.
 The image from the video camera is transmitted to the operator in streaming video mode thanks to a powerful video signal transmitter on board.

-The underwater drone "Perch" belongs to the class of autonomous uninhabited underwater vehicles of the bionic type and is capable of operating at a depth of up to five meters.
-Its body is made of plastic using a 3D printer, and the flexible tail fin is made of polyurethane.
+The underwater drone "Okun" belongs to the class of autonomous uninhabited underwater vehicles of the bionic type and is capable of operating at a depth of up to five meters.
+Its body is made of plastic using a 3D printer, and the flexible caudal fin is made of polyurethane.
 The movement of the tail is controlled by a servo drive and two artificial "tendons" made of ultra-high molecular weight polyethylene.
 The device is powered by several lithium batteries.

 Earlier www1.ru reported that the Russian autonomous underwater drone TurtleROV2 was released into mass production.